h2oai/h2ogpt/docs/FAQ.md

 pip install pytube
 ```

-By default, image frames are extracted as a separate documemnt, so when viewed in document viewer the images are shown.
+By default, image frames are extracted as a separate document, so when viewed in document viewer, the images are shown.
 If you prefer them under the same document, set env `FRAMES_AS_SAME_DOC=1`.

 ### Image Generation (experimental)